 Yes, it’s my weekly eggplant recipe!
 I know you’re as excited as I am.
 After all, you can never have too much eggplant.

 As part of my agenda to convert everyone into Eggplant Lovers (aka Aubergine Admirers and Brinjal Buddies), I’ve transformed the traditional Hungarian chicken paprikash into a vegan dish worthy of an eggplant.
-Mild Hungarian paprika gives the sauce its vibrant color and rich, distinctive flavor, while tofu “sour cream” adds creaminess and zing.
+Mild Hungarian paprika gives the sauce its vibrant color and rich, distinctive flavor, while homemade tofu “sour cream” adds creaminess and zing.